grscwf/twin-mt/nero-paths.md

 <details>

 - Nero escaped 1st floor but doesn't have the mirror.
-- This is a somewhat tricky timing puzzle.
 - Nero needs the gem in the blob.
   - Nero is not going to enter the blob without a way to escape, which is wearing the ring.